w3c/wai-intro-wcag/content/wcag3-intro.md

   </tbody>
 </table>

-The conformance model in the First Public Working Draft will likely change in future iterations and drafts.
+The conformance model in the 2021 Working Drafts will likely change in future iterations and drafts.
 It may change a little or may change substantively.

 ## Development

-### Timeline
+### Timeline (_updated 9 June 2021_)

 <img src="{{ "/content-images/wai-intro-wcag/calandara.svg" | relative_url }}" alt="" style="float: right; margin-left: 2rem; width: 20%; max-width: 111px">

 The First Public Working Draft of WCAG 3.0 was published on 21 January 2021.
 It is the first of many drafts.

+The Working Draft published on 8 June 2021 has minor changes: editorial fixes, extended Acknowledgements section, and information moved from the introduction to a separate informative document :[Explainer for W3C Accessibility Guidelines (WCAG) 3.0](https://w3c.github.io/silver/explainer/). **Many [issues are still open](https://github.com/w3c/silver/issues), including testing and conformance.**

 The Working Group will focus on refining the structure and conformance model, and will provide updated drafts for review.
 Once that is more stable, the Group will focus on developing the accessibility requirements (guidelines, outcomes, and support material).
 After WCAG 3 is more stable, we will provide material to help those wanting to transition to WCAG 3; for example, mapping between WCAG 2 and 3 requirements.

-WCAG 3 is not expected to be a completed W3C standard for a few more years.
-WCAG 3 will not supersede WCAG 2, and WCAG 2 will not be deprecated, for at least several years after WCAG 3 is finalized.
+**WCAG 3 is not expected to be a completed W3C standard for a few more years.** WCAG 3 will not supersede WCAG 2, and WCAG 2 will not be deprecated, for at least several years after WCAG 3 is finalized.

 We will update this section with more specific timeline information as it is available.